osl-incubator/sugar/README.md

 you don't need to specify any extra parameter to access them.

-For extra commands, we are gathering them into a profile/plugin called `ext`, so you can access them using something like: `kxgr ext restart`.
+For extra commands, we are gathering them into a profile/plugin called `ext`, so you can access them using something like: `sugar ext restart`.

 The current available **ext** commands are: